Vota’s mum elated to watch son in action

 Apisalome Vota's mum, Kinisimere Ukumoce

-A single mother’s dream of watching her son play in Super Rugby has come true.
+A single mother’s dream of watching her son play in the Super Rugby has come true.

-Kinisimere Ukumoce, the mother of Swire Shipping Fijian Drua centre Apisalome Vota will witness his son take on the Highlanders at ANZ Stadium in Suva.
+Kinisimere Ukumoce, the mother of Swire Shipping Fijian Drua centre Apisalome Vota will witness his son take on the Highlanders at ANZ Stadium in Suva today.

-Living in Navuso, Naitasiri Ukumoce left home at 11am, just to beat the traffic, filled with excitement for the much anticipated clash.
+Coming from Navuso in Naitasiri, Ukumoce left home at 11am, just to beat the traffic, filled with excitement for the much anticipated clash.

 She says watching Vota come through the system from the Milo Kaji competition to the Drua is something special to her.

-Meanwhile, although Alivereti Veitokani is not playing in today’s Super Rugby match, it didn’t stop his father Jolame Turaganiqali from coming to cheer on the Swire Shipping Fijian Drua.
+Meanwhile, although Alivereti Veitokani is not playing in today’s Super Rugby match, it didn’t stop his father Jolame Turaganiqali from coming to cheer on the Drua.

 Alivereti Veitokani’s father, Jolame Turaganiqali.